haraka/haraka-plugin-dns-list/README.md

 [![NPM][npm-img]][npm-url]

-# haraka-plugin-dns-lists
+# haraka-plugin-dns-list

 ## dns lists

-Looks up the IP address of the remote host in a IP list(s).
+Looks up the IP address of the remote host in DNS lists.
 There are several types of DNS based lists:

 ### block

 Block lists (aka: DNSBL) are designed to be used for blocking mail from any host listed in them.
-Block lists are the most common DNS list type and lists without a type specifier are considered block lists.
-The default action for block lists is the reject the connection.
+Block lists are the most common DNS list type and lists without a type specified are considered block lists.
+The default action for block lists is to reject the connection.
 This can be changed by setting `reject=false` in the zone's settings block.

 ### allow